jacobwarduk/tawe/README.md

  - I didn't have the individual images, so have had to crop them out, hence backgrounds and unoptimised file sizes.
  - I couldn't make accurate measurements between elements, so have done it 'by eye'.

-I wasn't sure whether frameworks like Bootstrap, Foundation, jQuery, etc... were allowed, so it's vanilla HTML/CSS/JS.
+I wasn't sure whether frameworks/libraries like Bootstrap, Foundation, jQuery, etc... were allowed, so it's vanilla HTML/CSS/JS.